dmachard/go-dnscollector/docs/collectors/collector_powerdns.md

 - `key-file`(str) path to a key server file to use.
 Default to `(empty)`.
   > Specifies the path to the key file corresponding to the certificate file.
 This is a required parameter if TLS support is enabled.
 - `sock-rcvbuf` (int) sets the socket receive buffer in bytes SO_RCVBUF.
 Default to `0`.
+  > This advanced parameter allows fine-tuning of network performance by adjusting the amount of data the socket can receive before signaling to the sender to slow down.
   > Set to zero to use the default system value.
 - `reset-conn` (bool) reset TCP connection on exit.
 Default to `true`.
   > Set whether to send a TCP Reset to force the cleanup of the connection on the remote side when the server exits.